cdesplanches/graphql-apollo-mongodb-example/README.md

   </a>
 </p>

-> This is q simple example of a graphQL microservice, using Apollo Server and MongoDB
+> This is a simple example of a graphQL microservice, using Apollo Server and MongoDB

 ### 🏠 [Homepage](https://github.com/cdesplanches/graphql-apollo-mongodb-example)